newatoms/guides/be-a-managing-director/readme.md

 Your role as the Managing Director means you are the doctor and therapist of the company.
 You need to be able to be there for everyone involved, to help them solve the problems they cannot figure out for themselves.

-Be available for anyone who can’t figure something out on their own, and helping them tackle their problems head on.
+Be available for anyone who can’t figure something out on their own, helping them tackle their problems head on.

 ### Be the public face of the company when one is needed